magento/devdocs/guides/v2.1/extension-dev-guide/staging/CmsStaging.md

 ### Installation Details

 The Magento_CmsStaging module makes irreversible changes in a database during installation.
-It means, that you cannot uninstall this module.
+You cannot uninstall this module.

 ## Dependencies

-You can find the list of modules that have dependencies with the Magento_CmsStaging module in the `require` object of the `composer.json` file.
-The file is located in the same directory as this `README` file.
+You can find the list of modules that have dependencies on the Magento_CmsStaging module in the `require` section of the `composer.json` file.
+The file is located in the root directory of the module.

 ## Extension Points

 Extension points enable extension developers to interact with the Magento_CmsStaging module.
-For more information about Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).
+For more information about the Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).

-[Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_CmsStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_CmsStaging module.

 ### UI components